FuelCell Energy

 FuelCell Energy, Inc. is a publicly traded fuel cell company headquartered in Danbury, Connecticut.
-It designs, manufactures, operates and services Direct Fuel Cell power plants, which is a type of molten carbonate fuel cell.
+It designs, manufactures, operates and services power plants based on molten carbonate fuel cells.

-As one of the biggest publicly traded fuel cell manufacturers in the U.S., the company provides clean energy in over 50 locations all over the world.
-It operates the world’s largest fuel cell park, Gyeonggi Green Energy Fuel cell park, which is located in South Korea.

-The park consists of 21 power plants providing 59 Megawatt of electricity plus district heating to a number of customers in South Korea.
-It also operates the largest fuel cell park in North America, consisting of five 2.8MW power plants and a rankine cycle turbine bottoming cycle in Bridgeport, Connecticut.
-It's customer base covers commercial and industrial enterprises including utility companies, municipalities, and universities.
+The company operates the Gyeonggi Green Energy Fuel cell park, which provides 59 megawatt of electricity plus district heating to a number of customers in South Korea.
+It also operates a fuel cell park of five 2.8 MW power plants and a rankine cycle turbine bottoming cycle in Bridgeport, Connecticut.

 History

-The company was founded as Energy Research Corporation (ERC) in 1969 by early fuel cell pioneers Bernard Baker and Martin Klein, both chemical engineers with experience in advanced battery technologies.
-From the 1970s to 1990s, with sponsorship from U.S. military and other utility companies, the company extended to low-temperature fuel cell area and high-temperature carbonate fuel systems, which proved to have greater potential in commercial applications.
+The company was founded as Energy Research Corporation (ERC) in 1969 by chemical engineers Bernard Baker and Martin Klein.
+From the 1970s to 1990s, with sponsorship from U.S. military and other utility companies, the company extended to low-temperature fuel cell area and high-temperature carbonate fuel systems.

 It completed its IPO in 1992 and was renamed as FuelCell Energy, Inc. It spun off its battery division, Evercel, in 1999.
-FuelCell Energy began expanding globally in 2007 through a partnership with POSCO Energy, targeting markets in Southeast Asia, particularly South Korea, but the company announced the termination of the partnership in 2020.
+FuelCell Energy began expanding globally in 2007 through a partnership with POSCO Energy, targeting markets in Asia, particularly South Korea, but the company announced the termination of the partnership in 2020.

-In 2012, the company’s European facility was established with German-based FuelCell Energy Solutions, GmbH.
+In 2012, the company's European facility was established with German-based FuelCell Energy Solutions, GmbH.
 In the same year, it completed a joint venture with Fraunhofer IKTS and acquired Versa Power Systems, Inc.

-Beginning in 2012, FuelCell entered into a partnership with ExxonMobil, removing carbon dioxide from the exhaust of Exxon’s power plants through the carbon capture and sequestration (CCS) process.
-In 2019, the two companies expanded their joint-development agreement, with a focus on enhancing carbonate fuel cell technology for the purpose of capturing carbon dioxide from industrial facilities.
+Beginning in 2012, FuelCell entered into a partnership with ExxonMobil to remove carbon dioxide from the exhaust of Exxon's power plants for carbon capture and sequestration (CCS).
+In 2019, the two companies renewed their joint-development agreement.

-In 2017 FuelCell entered an agreement with Toyota to develop a facility at Long Beach, California.
-The Tri-Gen system will convert California agricultural waste into 2.35 megawatts of electricity and 1.2 tons of hydrogen per day.
-The hydrogen will be used in Toyota Mirai sedans and heavy-duty trucks in short-distance fleets.
+In 2017 FuelCell entered an agreement with Toyota to develop a 2.25 MW facility at Long Beach, California.
 Also in 2017, FuelCell was tapped by the Office of Naval Research to provide assistance on the Large Displacement Unmanned Undersea Vehicle (LDUUV) program.
-The LDUUV is a large unmanned submersible with a planned 70 day plus endurance that would allow the LDUUV to be based at a pier like a traditional submarine instead of requiring a dedicated launch and recovery platform.